matloff/dsld/README.md

 (Intercept)         age  gendermale
  31079.9174    489.5728  13098.2091
 ```
-Our linear model would thus be
+Our linear model can be written as:

 > E(W) = $\beta_0$ + $\beta_1$ A + $\beta_2$ M

-where W is wage, A is age and M is an indicator variable, with M = 1 for men and M = 0 for women.
+Here *W* indicates wage income, *A* is age and *M* denotes an indicator variable, with M = 1 for men and M = 0 for women.

 Thus, we can speak of $\beta_2$ as *the* gender wage gap, at any age.
 According to the model, younger men earn an estimated $13,000 more than
 younger women, with the *same-sized* gap between older men and older women.

+Note that we chose only one [C] variable here, age.
+We might also choose "occupation", or any other combination depending on the dataset.

 ## Part Two: Discovering/Mitigating Bias in Machine Learning

-Our goal is to predict Y from X and O, omitting S. We are concerned that we may be indirectly using S via O and want to limit the usage of proxies.
+In this case, our goal is to predict [Y] from [X] and [O], omitting [S].
+We are concerned that we may be indirectly using [S] via proxies [O] and want to limit their usage.
-The inherent tradeoff of increasing fairness is reduced utility (reduced predictive power over the dataset).
-The package provides several wrappers for this purpose.
+The inherent tradeoff of increasing fairness is reduced utility (reduced predictive power/accuracy).
+The package provides wrappers for several functions for this purpose.

 ### Example

 Consider the **svcensus** example again.
-We are predicting the wage [Y], the sensitive variable [S] is gender, the proxy [O] is occupation.
-The proxy [O] "occupation" will be deweighted to 0.2 using *dsldQeFairKNN* to limit its effect.
+We are predicting the wage [Y], the sensitive variable [S] is gender, with the proxy [O] as occupation.
+The proxy [O] "occupation" will be deweighted to 0.2 using the *dsldQeFairKNN* function to limit its predictive power.

 <table border="1">